Truths Christians must Embrace to Prevent More Moral Failure in the Church-

 Biblical passivity was not limited to Adam and Eve.

 David’s passivity as a parent created a breeding ground for the evil that would destroy the lives of three of his children (2nd Samuel 13) and nearly cost him his kingdom (2nd Samuel 15-18).
 The passivity of the priests concerning the idolatry of the people was the root cause of the Babylonian captivity.
-At the core of every one of the doctrinal problems Jesus calls out in Revelation 2:1-3:22 was a group of leaders and regular Christians who were reluctant to call sin sin.
+At the core of every one of the doctrinal problems Jesus calls out in Revelation 2:1-3:22 was a group of leaders and everyday Christians who were unwilling to actively deal with obvious sin.

 Sigh.